Backup site: Alternate sites

 Generally, an Alternate Site refers to a site where people and the equipment that they need to work is relocated for a period of time until the normal production environment, whether reconstituted or replaced, is available.
+These sites help a business keep running, even if only at a limited capacity.

+Organizations can set up their own alternate sites or make agreements with another company to share space in case of emergencies.
+This arrangement can save money, but it requires good planning to make sure both sides can actually support each other when the time comes.

 Choosing

 Choosing the type of backup site to be used is decided by an organizations based on a cost vs. benefit analysis.
 Hot sites are traditionally more expensive than cold sites, since much of the equipment the company needs must be purchased and thus people are needed to maintain it, making the operational costs higher.
 However, if the same organization loses a substantial amount of revenue for each day they are inactive, then it may be worth the cost.
 Another advantage of a hot site is that it can be used for operations prior to a disaster happening.
 This load balanced production processing method can be cost effective, and will provide the users with the security of minimal downtime during an event that affects one of the data centers.

 The advantages of a cold site are simple — cost.
 It requires fewer resources to operate a cold site because no equipment has been brought prior to the disaster.
 Some organizations may store older versions of the hardware in the center.
 This may be appropriate in a server farm environment, where old hardware could be used in many cases.
 The downside with a cold site is the potential cost that must be incurred in order to make the cold site effective.
 The costs of purchasing equipment on very short notice may be higher and the disaster may make the equipment difficult to obtain.